ibm-cloud-architecture/refarch-data-ai-analytics/docs/dataprinciples/intelligent-app.md

 A typical modern business solution will include a set of microservices working together in choreography to exchange data.
 The adoption of event-driven microservice with all related design pattern is described in separate articles that you can read [here](https://ibm-cloud-architecture.github.io/refarch-eda/design-patterns/ED-patterns/).

-When zooming to a particular data intensive microservice we will find a set of important data centric features that may look like in the diagram below:
+When zooming to a particular data intensive microservice we will find a set of important data centric features that may look like in the diagram below, which presents one instance of a distributed system.

 ![Data Intensive App](images/data-intensive-app.png)